 The triterpenoid saponins in gynostemma are not however concentrated in the root, but are found most predominantly in the leaves of the Gynostemma pentaphyllum species.

-The triterpenoid saponin content as well as a number of polysaccharides specific to the Gynostemma pentaphyllum species are the primarily active ingredients responsible for the plants immune modulating effects as an adaptogen.
+The triterpenoid saponin content as well as a number of polysaccharides specific to the Gynostemma pentaphyllum species are the primary active ingredients responsible for the plants immune modulating effects as an adaptogen.

 As a double-directional herbal substance, it can protect against various stress factors and help to modulate immune functions by either boosting under-activity or suppressing over-activity, depending on which is specifically required by the individual.
 These effects are considerably enhanced when the herb is consumed on a regular basis over a long period of time.